coq-community/awesome-coq/README.md

 - [Computer Arithmetic and Formal Proofs](http://iste.co.uk/book.php?id=1238) by Sylvie Boldo and Guillaume Melquiond (2017) – Book that gives a comprehensive view of how to formally specify and verify tricky floating-point algorithms with Coq using the Flocq library.
 - [The Mathematical Components book](https://math-comp.github.io/mcb/) by Assia Mahboubi and Enrico Tassi (2018) – Book that is more oriented towards mathematically inclined users, to dive into Coq with the SSReflect proof language, and the Mathematical Components library.

+## Frameworks

+- [Fiat](https://github.com/mit-plv/fiat) – Mostly automated synthesis of correct-by-construction programs.
+- [Iris](https://iris-project.org) – Higher-order concurrent separation logic framework.
+- [Verdi](https://github.com/uwplse/verdi) – Framework for formally verifying distributed systems implementations.
+- [VST](https://vst.cs.princeton.edu) – Toolchain for verifying C code inside Coq in a higher-order concurrent, impredicative separation logic that is sound w.r.t. the Clight language of the CompCert compiler.

-## User Interface
+## User Interfaces

 - [CoqIDE](https://coq.inria.fr/refman/practical-tools/coqide.html) — The Coq Integrated Development Environment is a standalone graphical tool for interacting with Coq.
+- [Coqtail](https://github.com/whonore/Coqtail) — Interface for Coq based on the Vim text editor.
-- [ProofGeneral](https://proofgeneral.github.io/) — Generic interface for proof assistants based on the extensible, customizable text editor Emacs.
+- [Proof General](https://proofgeneral.github.io/) — Generic interface for proof assistants based on the extensible, customizable text editor Emacs.
 - [Company-Coq](https://github.com/cpitclaudel/company-coq) — IDE extensions for Proof General's Coq mode.
+- [jsCoq](https://github.com/ejgallego/jscoq) — Port of Coq to JavaScript, which enables running Coq projects in a browser.
 - [VSCoq](https://github.com/coq-community/vscoq) – Visual Studio Code extension for Coq.
-- [jsCoq](https://github.com/ejgallego/jscoq) — Port of Coq to JavaScript which enables running Coq projects in a browser.

 ## Libraries